Topological origin of non-Hermitian skin effect in higher dimensions and uniform spectra

-{\textit{Point gap and uniform spectra.}---}Our strategy is to adopt a point-gap perspective and examine the spectral evolution by introducing an imaginary flux.
+Our strategy is to adopt a point-gap perspective and examine the spectral evolution by introducing an imaginary flux.
 In the context of 1D NHSE, the PBC spectra form closed loops on the complex energy plane.
-The OBC spectra are entirely contained within these spectral loops, as shown in Fig. \ref{fig2}(a).
-By introducing an imaginary flux, the PBC spectral loop undergoes deformation through a minimal coupling $k\rightarrow k-i r$.
+The OBC spectra are entirely contained within these spectral loops, as shown in Fig. \ref{fig2}a.
+By introducing an imaginary flux, the PBC spectral loop is unstable and undergoes deformation through a minimal coupling $k\rightarrow k-i r$.
 It corresponds to an imaginary gauge transformation on the system: $H(k)\rightarrow H(k-i r)$.
 This transformation does not alter the OBC spectra, as it is implemented as a similarity transformation at the matrix level.
-Remarkably, the OBC spectra $\sigma_{OBC}$ remain enclosed within the deformed spectral loops for all possible flux strengths \cite{nhse6}:
+Remarkably, the OBC spectra $\sigma_{\rm OBC}$ remain enclosed within the deformed spectral loops for all possible flux strengths \cite{nhse6}:

 Here, $Sp(|\beta|)$ denotes the region enclosed by the deformed spectral loop (including the loop itself).
 The term ``enclosed" refers to a non-zero spectral winding number with respect to the fixed $|\beta|$: